manju23reddy/manju23reddy/README.md

 - 👋 Hi, I’m @manju23reddy
 - 👀 I’m interested in ...
 Developing Solutions for real world propblems and needs (Mobile and IoT based)
 - 🌱 I’m currently learning ...
-(Always learning Andorid, Planning to Learn Swift and React Native)
+(Always learning Andorid and Kotlin, Planning to Learn Swift and React Native)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... mail me at : manju23reddy@gmail.com